Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 Smtih was walking all alone on a beach path one day

-an Indian Chief named Wochinchopunck, comparatively huge, .. was coming his way
+an Indian Chief named Wochinchopunck, comparatively huge, .. came his way

 as they neared one another, the Chief placed an arrow in his bow

-Smith rushed the Chief, he pushed the bow to the side
+Smith rushed the Chief, grabbed the bow twisting it out of his hand

-the Chief then pulled Smith into the water attempting to drown his hide
+the Chief then pulled Smith into the water attempting to drown him.

-but Smith got the big Chief in a headlock and drew his big Turkish knife
+But Smith got the big Chief in a headlock and drew his big Turkish simitar which he came to appreciawhen fighting the Turks some 6 years earlier.

 sword